‘Days Of Our Lives’ Episode Recap: A Drugged Brady Needs Help, Ciara And Tripp Confront Claire [Spoilers]

 — SheKnows DOOL (@SheKnowsDOOL) April 26, 2018

-The tail end of today’s episode of NBC’s Days of Our Lives was interrupted by breaking news, however, according to She Knows Soaps Brady is rushed to the hospital.
+The tail end of today’s episode of NBC’s Days of Our Lives was interrupted by breaking news, however, according to She Knows Soaps, Brady is rushed to the hospital.
 Since it is unknown what drug Miguel placed in the club soda, Days fans hope that Brady will be able to get the help he needs in time.